-Zero-knowledge proofs are all about reliably achieving accountability on your own terms.
-In this article, we’ll look at the concept of zero-knowledge proofs, how to understand them in a simple language, and their applications.
+ZKPs are all about reliably achieving accountability on your own terms.
+In this article, we’ll look at the concept of ZK-proofs, how to understand them in a simple language, and their applications.

 Understanding what is a zero-knowledge proof through examples

 Zero-knowledge proofs are protocols in cryptography that allow you to prove to another party that something is true without giving you any other secret information beyond what you want to prove.
-This concept is better illustrated through a couple of single analogies:
+We can illustrate how zero knowledge proofs work through a couple of single analogies:

 Example N°1: How to explain zero-knowledge proofs to a kid

 A zero-knowledge proof example that’s easy to gasp even to an 8-year-old is the following:

 If you have a closed combination lock, you could simply prove to someone that you hold the right password by unlocking it without revealing the password.
 By doing this, you have certified that you know certain information without disclosing it (a zero-knowledge proof).

 Example N°2: How to explain zero-knowledge proofs to an adult

-Let’s now jump to a slightly more mature explanation that’s closer to the context zero-knowledge proofs are commonly used.
+Let’s now jump to a slightly more mature explanation that’s closer to the context ZK-proofs are commonly used.